sidd-harth/kc-flux/lab10/step6.md

 <br>

 #### Check `secret` within `database` namespace
-1. Flux will pull `sealed-secret`
+1. Flux will pull `sealed-secret` and apply it
-2. The `sealed-secret-controller` will decrypt the secret before applying it.
+2. The `sealed-secret-controller` will make use of the `webhooks` to decrypt the secret before applying it.

 ```
 kubectl -n database get secret secret-mysql -o json | jq .data.password -r | base64 -d